 The unwrap keyword controls whether wrapped or unwrapped coordinates are passed to the colvars library for calculation of the collective variables and the resulting forces.
 The default is yes, i.e. to use the image flags to reconstruct the absolute atom positions.
 Setting this to no will use the current local coordinates that are wrapped back into the simulation cell at each re-neighboring instead.

 This fix is part of the USER-COLVARS package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 There can only be one colvars fix active at a time.
-Since the colvars module itself can handle an arbitrary number of collective variables and always applies to the entire system, this is not really a deficit in practice.
+Since the interface communicates only the minimum amount of information and colvars module itself can handle an arbitrary number of collective variables, this is not a limitation of functionality.

 The default options are input = NULL, output = out, seed = 1966, unwrap yes, and tstat = NULL.